 Please make a note that in figure 1, the maximum tolerance (.07) will be available when the feature is produced at MMC.
 If the feature is leaning towards LMC, the incremental amount of tolerance will be deducted.
-For example if the shaft is produced at dia 50.01 (.50+.01), the the bonus tolerance will be available is .05-.01=.04.
-The same rule applies for LMC condition in figure 4 if dimension departs from LMC to MMC
+For example, if the shaft is produced at dia 50.01 (.50+.01), the bonus tolerance will be available is .05-.01=.04.
+The same rule applies to the LMC condition in figure 4 if the dimension departs from LMC to MMC

 |Perfect hole size||.50|